TheSocialChicken/fysiofeedback/implementatieplan.md

 - SSL encryption using a free [lets-encrypt certificate](https://letsencrypt.org/)

 The server will run Apache2 with strict-ssl enabled.
 This means that the server will stop serving the application if the encryption is somehow disabled.

+#timeline

+## week 1 (6-10 march)

+- choose appropiate tabblet and order this
+- setup initial apache2 server and initial firewall
+- choose other neccesary equipment

+## week 2 (13-17 march)
+- setup ssl encryption
+- particial firewall configuration
+- configure tablet in browser-only mode
+- testing

+## week 3 (20-24 march)

+- full firewall configuration
+- app deployment + SQL config
+- testing

+## week 4 (27-31 march)

+- time for testing

+## forther notes in planning

+At the end of each week, we need to provide a progress report to ruitenberg